 We should note that these observations don't match the marketing materials posted on Goldman's website: none of the 5 examples (or others we looked at) included price improvement and, as we have seen, there was significant market impact.

 (this section added July 22, 2014)

-Were trades in a dark pool a signal to a high frequency trader (HFT) to cancel shares on lit exchanges and other markets?
+Are trades in a dark pool a signal to a high frequency trader (HFT) to cancel orders on lit exchanges and other markets?
 In the last 4 of the 5 trade examples presented, the first few order executions reported back to our trader were in Sigma XTM Goldman's dark pool.
 The last 4 examples resulted in higher cancellation rates than Trade 1 which had zero trades in Sigma X. We also noticed that in the 4 trades with Sigma X executions, the first trades reported back to our trader were always from Sigma X. In other words, Sigma X executions were never reported later in the same bunch of trade reports, it was always first or it didn't appear in the group.
-That tells us the order router made its first stop in Sigma X, and therefore the first clue anyone would have about Trades 2, 3, 4 and 5 were those executions in Sigma X. Note, we are not saying Sigma X leaked information - we are merely stating that a trader who places an order on a dark pool may get notification of an execution before anyone else.
+That tells us the order router made its first stop in Sigma X, and therefore the first clue anyone would have about Trades 2, 3, 4 and 5 were those executions in Sigma X.

 This is premeditated, programmed theft, plain and simple.